swerling/synfeld/README.txt

 * The 3rd add_route example shows how you can set any additional parameters on the route by adding associations onto the end of the route (this is also shown in #my_special_route in the example application above).
 * If you happen to have a parameter called ':method', it will determine the request method required for the route (eg. 'get', 'put', 'post').
 If the :method is not passed in, 'get' is assumed.

-Note that rack-mount is a quickly evolving project, so the examples above may have to be tweaked a bit in the future.
+Note that rack-mount is an evolving project, so the examples above may have to be tweaked a bit in the future.

 ==== The Response